-To date, InterSurgeon has welcomed over 12,273 visitors, with 1,203 individual members, 100 organizational users, and representation from 114 countries.
+InterSurgeon has welcomed more than 12,000 visitors, with more than 1,200 individual members, 100 organizational users, and representation from 114 countries.
 There are currently 170 active offers and requests, and the platform's matching algorithm has facilitated more than 1,000 collaborations.